Maria Purdy Peck: Early life and education

-Maria Purdy was born November 16, 1840, in West Butler, New York.
+Maria Purdy was born on November 16, 1840, in West Butler, New York.

 Her father was Merritt Purdy, of Western New York, who was of Dutch origin.
 Both his father and mother belonged to the well known Dutch families of Albany, New York.
 Her mother was Amanda Sears Purdy.
 Both Merritt and Amanda came of Revolutionary ancestors.
 She was a direct descendant of Stephen Hopkins.

 Peck's early education was under her father as tutor; afterward, she was educated in a New York seminary.

 Career

-On September 18, 1865, she married Dr. Washington Freeman Peck, a physician of Iowa, and they removed immediately to Davenport.
+On September 18, 1865, she married Dr. Washington Freeman Peck, a physician of Iowa, and they moved immediately to Davenport.

 Peck was characterized as of the ablest and most prominent women in Iowa of her era.
 She was well versed in general history and particularly in all that pertained to Iowa and the surrounding territory.
 She was a member of the Iowa State Historical Society.
 In 1874, she organized the Clionian Club, one of the oldest Iowa clubs and was its president for years.
 She was president of the Biennial Board of the Iowa Federation of Women's Clubs and served on many state committees, having been especially active on the child labor committee.
 She was one of the founders of St. Luke's Hospital and was the first president of its Board of Managers.
 She helped establish St. Luke's training school for nurses.
 Interested in library and literary work, she was one of the founders of the Davenport Public Library and served for years as president of the library board.
 For the first ten years of its existence, she served as president of the Clionian Club, one of Davenport's oldest and most exclusive literary organizations.
 She gave liberal support in money and influence to the maintenance of the Mission Kindergarten.
 Organizer of the Davenport Woman's Club and its first president, the motto was the thought and inspiration of Peck: "Where there is no vision, the people perish."